wlach/wrla.ch/ARCHITECTURE.md

 expensive operations run.

-Supported activities are `Follow`, `Like`, `Announce`, public replies expressed as `Create(Note)`, and corresponding `Undo` operations.
+Supported activities are `Follow`, `Like`, `Announce`, public replies expressed as `Create(Note)`, FEP-044f `QuoteRequest`, and corresponding `Undo` operations.
 A Follow records the remote inbox or shared inbox and queues a signed `Accept`.
 Likes and shares are idempotent per actor and post.
-Replies are retained as verified object URLs;
-their remote HTML is neither trusted nor rendered on the blog.
+Replies are retained as verified object URLs; their remote HTML is neither trusted nor rendered on the blog.
 Unsupported, misaddressed, unsigned, or unknown-post activities are rejected.

+Generated Notes advertise a quote policy whose automatic audience is Public.
+For a quote request, the Worker verifies that the quote is public, belongs to the signed actor's origin, and names the local Note as its `quote`.
+It then stores a stable, publicly dereferenceable `QuoteAuthorization` and sends the requesting actor a signed `Accept` whose `result` is that authorization URL.
+This is deliberately unconditional for valid public quotes; there is no manual moderation queue.
+The policy alone would only be a user-interface hint—the authorization exchange is what lets third-party servers verify consent.

 ## Publication and delivery